csev/dj4e/assn/dj4e_load.md

 Make a copy of the `many_load.py` from this folder into your `scripts` folder:

 https://github.com/csev/dj4e-samples/tree/master/scripts

+This is probably redundant, but make sure you are in your virtual environment and install `django extensions`:

+    pip3 install django_extensions

 Add the following line to your `locallibrary/locallibrary/settings.py`: